brokechubb/Jakey/docs/LOGGING.md

 # Logging Configuration

-This document explains how to use the standardized logging configuration for the JakeySelfBot project.
+This document explains how to use the standardized logging configuration for the Jakey project.

 ## Overview

-The JakeySelfBot project now uses a standardized logging configuration that provides:
+The Jakey project now uses a standardized logging configuration that provides:

 1. Colored output for different log levels (DEBUG, INFO, WARNING, ERROR, CRITICAL)
 2. Consistent formatting with timestamps, level names, module names, and line numbers